MartaWoodkowski/Excel/README.md

 2. What are some limitations of this dataset?
 3. What are some other possible tables and/or graphs that we could create?

-## Grouping Projects for specific analysis.
+## Grouping Projects for specific analysis

 * Created a new sheet with 8 columns: